DL4Jets/DeepJetCore/README.md

 After logging in, please source the right environment (please cd to the directory first!):
 ```
-cd <your working dir>/DeepJet/environment
+cd <your working dir>/DeepJetCore
 source lxplus_env.sh / gpu_env.sh
 ```

-The preparation for the training consists of the following steps
+The preparation for the training consists of the following steps <NEED TO BE ADAPTED>
 ====

 - define the data structure for the training (example in modules/TrainData_template.py)